iammelea/cosmos-tools/README.md

 # monitoro

-Bash script bash script Cosmos Monitor with telegram msg.→ what do? =  send telegram msg with status + peers then check if the node is not running restart + msg telegram
+Bash script for Cosmos Monitor with telegram msg.→ what do? =  send telegram msg with status + peers then check if the node is not running restart + msg telegram

 Check install.md for instruccions.
 Check telegram_bot_token_chatID.md for steps to create telegram bot an get token and chat ID.